Housing

 Southampton & Winchester Visitors’ Group

 Southampton and Winchester Visitors Group (SWVG) is a group of volunteers who befriend and support asylum seekers and refugees in the Southampton area.
 With the help of many generous donors, we offer financial assistance to those who are homeless and destitute.
 Through our legal justice project we have access to advice from a leading immigration solicitor.
 We try to give asylum seekers a voice by reaching out to churches, schools and community groups and we campaign for a fairer asylum system.
-Email: [email protected] Website
+Phone: 07503 176 350 Email: [email protected] Website

 28 April 2016|